thedevopsmachine/lua-resty-core/lib/ngx/ssl.md

 Returns `true` on success, or a `nil` value and a string describing the error otherwise.

-Note that TLS is not terminated when verification fails.
+Note that the TLS handshake is not rejected when verification fails.
 You need to examine Nginx variable `$ssl_client_verify` later to determine next steps.

 This function was first added in version `0.1.20`.